Protention and retention in biological systems

 \subsection{Comments}

-$\frac{\tau_R\tau_P}{(\tau_R - \tau_P) }$ is an interesting quantity: it has the dimension of a time and is the caracteristic time of $P(t)$.\\ When $\tau_P$ tends to $\tau_R$, this quantity tends to infinity, and then $\frac{(\tau_R - \tau_P)}{\tau_R\tau_P}$ to $0$.
-When $\tau_P$ is close to $\tau_R$, $P(t)$ is almost stationary as a function of $t$. \\ On the contrary,when $\tau_R \gg \tau_P$, minor changes in time strongly affect $P(t)$.
+First, we should notice that $\frac{\tau_R\tau_P}{(\tau_R - \tau_P) }$ is an interesting quantity: it has the dimension of a time and is the caracteristic time of $P(t)$.\\ When $\tau_P$ tends to $\tau_R$, this quantity tends to infinity, and respectively $\frac{(\tau_R - \tau_P)}{\tau_R\tau_P}$ tends to $0$.
+This means that when $\tau_P$ is close to $\tau_R$, $P(t)$ is almost stationary as a function of $t$. \\ On the contrary,when $\tau_R \gg \tau_P$, minor changes in time strongly affect $P(t)$.
 More precisely, $P(t)$ is small when far from $t_1$ (and close to $t_0$), while it is very sensistive to (small) changes of $t$, when $t$ is close to $t_1$.
 This means that, in this condition, the vicinity of the virtual event is where the effect of protention is important, see figure \ref{fig:graphb}.\\ It is crucial, however, to understand that protention, for example in the case of a cognitive situation, is not empirically associated with a change of behaviour, but with the \emph{speed} of this change of behaviour.
-This suggests a way to approach these quantities empirically by a comparison of the reaction time between situations where the event associated with retention (at time $t_0$) actually occurs and when (at time $t_1$) it \emph{doesn't}: a more sudden change is then to be expected close to the the expectation time $t_1$.
-In particular, the situation when the virtual event (at time $t_1$) doesn't occur should allow to evidenciate the presence of protention and to see a part of its effect, it is the case of amoeba in \cite{amoeba}.
-It is quite clear that in many situations the effect of protentional action consists in a ``sensibilization'' to the virtual stimuli with the preparation of a response.
-This may lead to no behavioural change when the virtual stimuli doesn't happen, but leads to a change of organization and possibly to a greater sensitivity to noise.
+This suggests a way to approach these quantities empirically by a comparison of the reaction time between situations where the event associated with retention (at time $t_0$) occurs and when it \emph{doesn't}: in the first case, a more sudden change is then to be expected close to the the expectation time $t_1$.
+Alternatively, the situation when the event at time $t_0$ occurs but where the event (at time $t_1$) doesn't occur allow to evidenciate the presence of protention and to see a part of its effects, it is the case of amoeba in \cite{amoeba}.
+However, in many situations, the effect of protentional action will consist in a ``sensibilization'' to the virtual stimuli with the preparation of a response.
+This may lead to no behavioural change when the virtual stimuli doesn't happen, but leads to a change of organization associated with the preparation of the response (including at the sensory level) and possibly to a greater sensitivity to noise.